BloomTech-Labs/labs9-map-scratcher/README.md

 ### [Recharts](https://www.npmjs.com/package/recharts)

 Used to build the user visit distribution pie chart.
 Recharts is a library built with React and [D3](https://d3js.org/).
-The purpose of Recharts is to help in writing of charts.
+The purpose of Recharts is to help in the writing of charts.

 ## Back-End dependencies (_Production_)